-You can complete 2 or 3 paid work term experiences in an area related to your studies while completing your BA or BSc.
-Work terms are 4, 8 or 12 months in duration and can be in the Greater Toronto Area, across Canada, or internationally.
-There are specific work term eligibility requirements for each program, such as minimum number of courses, GPA, and successful completion of required courses.
+You can complete two or three paid work term experiences in an area related to your studies while completing your BA or BSc.
+Work terms are four, eight, or 12 months in duration and can be in the Greater Toronto Area, across Canada, or internationally.
+There are specific work term eligibility requirements for each program, such as minimum number of courses, grade point average (GPA), and successful completion of required courses.

 Co-op is available in the following program areas: